Nebraska’s Newest Major

 - Assist businesses in areas like corporate responsibility or governance.

-One of the most interdisciplinary majors at Nebraska, taking classes from up to four colleges.
+One of the most interdisciplinary majors at Nebraska, with classes from four colleges.

 How You’ll Learn